 Always wondering how that photo was taken?

-I’ve been a landscape photographer for almost 10 years and even now I’m still learning the art.
+I’ve been a landscape best landscape photography for almost 10 years and even now I’m still learning the art.

 For me, the best way I find inspiration is via YouTube.
 If I want to learn a new technique or I need motivation to get outside I’ll spend hours watching landscape photographers on YouTube.